-Many studies from Rwanda have reported unexplained HIV infections in men and women with no identified sexual risk and in children with HIV-negative mothers.
-But government has not responded by investigating any of these reports.
-The list below is ordered by year, and may well be incomplete.
+Many studies in Rwanda report unexplained HIV infections in men and women with no reported sexual risk and in children with HIV-negative mothers.

 Unexpected HIV infections in children

 1984-86: During 1984-86, doctors at Kigali Central Hospital tested the mothers of 76 HIV-positive children aged 1-48 months.
 Eighteen (24%) of 76 mothers were HIV-negative.
 The 18 children with HIV-negative mothers had received an average of 1.8 injections per month, 7 had been transfused, and 8 had previously been hospitalized.
 Three mothers who first tested HIV-negative later tested HIV-positive; these mothers might have been infected by their children through breastfeeding (some of the children infected during hospital-based HIV outbreaks in Libya, Kazakhstan, Romania, and Russia transmitted HIV to their mothers, presumably through breastfeeding [see country pages in this website]).
 Source: Lepage P, Van de Perre P, Carael M, Butzler JP: Are medical infections a risk factor for HIV infection in children?
 Lancet 1986; ii: 1103-1104.
 Lepage P, Van de Perre P. Nosocomial transmission of HIV in Africa: what tribute is paid to contaminated transfusions and medical injections.
 Infect Control Hosp Epidemiol 1988; 9: 200-203.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/2877261 (accessed 14 October 2018).